HaithemGhattass/MyNotes-SwiftUI/readme.md

 ###Eraser Mode: Tap the "Eraser" button to switch to eraser mode.
 In this mode, drawing changes to an erasing action, removing elements from the canvas.

 ##Contributing
-###Contributions to the StoryTelling Drawing App are welcome!
+###Contributions to  StoryTelling  are welcome!
 If you have any suggestions, enhancements, or bug fixes, please feel free to open an issue or submit a pull request.